neomatamune/deep_5if/README.md

 You can then close your terminal and open your favorite web browser to http://localhost:8887/ .
 This will open the Jupyter Notebook instance that is inside the container.

 You will get to a login form.
 In the "Password or token" field, enter "demo".
 You will then be redirected to the usual Jupyter Notebook interface.
-Open the "notebooks" folder, and then the "01_CNN_Training.ipynb" if you want to train the neural network, or "02_CNN_Usage.ipynb" if you want to use a pre-trained one or your own.
+Open the "notebooks" folder, and then the "01_CNN_Training.ipynb" if you want to train the neural network,  "02_CNN_Usage.ipynb" if you want to use a pre-trained one or your own, or "03_CNN_Image_Parsing.ipynb" if you wish to use the neural network to detect faces in a given set of images.

 ## About CPU Threads number and the rebuild process